alessandrofrancesconi/gimp-plugin-bimp/README.md

 -----------------------------------------

-You must install libgimp2.0-dev and libpcre3-dev packages in order to have the full set of libraries and dependences for compiling BIMP.
+You must install libgimp2.0-dev and libpcre3-dev packages in order to have the full set of libraries and dependences to compile BIMP.
 Then:

 	make && make install